cedadev/nlds/docs/spec/nlds_specification.md

             access_key     : <string>,
             secret_key     : <string>
         },
+        meta {
+        },
         data {
         }
     }

-All messages retain all parts of the `details` field in the JSON message.
-This allows the details of the transaction to be passed from process to process, even when the process does not require some of the sub-fields in the `details` field.
+All messages retain all parts of the `details` and `meta` fields in the JSON message.
+This allows the details of the transaction to be passed from process to process, even when the process does not require some of the sub-fields in the `details` or `meta` fields.
+The `data` field can, and will, change between each process.

 The routing keys for the RabbitMQ messages have three components: the calling application, the worker to act upon and the state or command for the worker.